tomjoht/documentation-theme-jekyll/mydoc/mydoc_install_jekyll_on_mac.md

 rbenv init
 ```

-If you still have issues, you need to resolve them before installing Bundler.
+If you still have issues getting a writeable version of Ruby, you need to resolve them before installing Bundler.

-## Install Bundler
+<h2 id="bundler">Install Bundler</h2>

 At this point you should have a writeable version of Ruby on your machine.
 Now you need to get all the gems (or Ruby plugins) that you need for your Jekyll project.
 [Bundler](http://bundler.io/) is a package manager for RubyGems.